 - Google Analytics 4 is where all of the future updates to Google Analytics will be.

 - The classic graphs in Universal Analytics do not make a comeback in Analytics 4.
 Now users view cards on their dashboard, each with specific data that can be drilled down and analyzed.

 - Google analytics 4 helps marketers comply with data regulations such as GDPR and CCPA.

 - Take this opportunity to address your business goals and objectives, now is your chance to test it out.

 Thinking about installing Google Analytics 4?
-Let us know, we’d love to get started
+We can help!

 – Urchin Software Corp. –The unlikely origin story of Google Analytics, 1996–2005-ish